Josh Edwards (footballer, born 2000): Career

+Airdrieonians

-Edwards started his career with Kilmarnock, Ayr United and Ayrshire boys’ club Crosshouse Community, before joining Scottish League One side Airdrieonians in 2017.
+Edwards started his career with Kilmarnock, Ayr United and Ayrshire boys' club Crosshouse Community, before joining Scottish League One side Airdrieonians in 2017.
 He made his first-team debut in a league victory over Forfar Athletic in December 2017.

+Dunfermline Athletic

 After attracting interest from a number of clubs, Edwards signed a two-year deal with Scottish Championship side Dunfermline Athletic for an undisclosed fee on 16 July 2019.
 The following day, Edwards made his first appearance for Dunfermline, coming on as a second-half substitute in a Scottish League Cup match against Albion Rovers.

+Charlton Athletic

+On 19 June 2024, it was confirmed that Edwards had joined League One side Charlton Athletic on a four-year deal for an undisclosed fee.
+The Addicks fought off competition from fellow League One sides Barnsley and Bristol Rovers in order to secure Edwards' signature.